-- To report all vehicles for which you are reporting tax (including an increase in taxable gross weight) and those that you are reporting suspension of the tax by category and vehicle identification number (VIN). - As proof of payment to register your vehicle(s) in any state.
+- To report all vehicles for which you are reporting tax (including an increase in taxable gross weight) and those that you are reporting suspension of the tax by category and vehicle identification number (VIN). - As proof of payment to register your vehicle(s) (unless specifically exempted) in any state.
 Use the Schedule 1 stamped and returned to you by the IRS for this purpose.

 Use Form 2290-V, Payment Voucher, to accompany your check or money order.
 Form 2290-V is used to credit your heavy highway vehicle use tax payment to your account.
+If filing electronically, see How To Make Your Payment on page 6.